All Collections

 • If students and family members have accounts, they will also be able to see the documentation of behaviors that are assigned with the recognition tool.

-Adding a Teacher Note
+Add a Teacher Note

 • As notes are added, a running record is kept.

-Adding Information into the Student Profile
+Add Information into the Student Profile

-Visible to Administrators and Teachers
+👀 Visible to Administrators and Teachers

-• information will stay with the student from year-to-year.
+• Information will stay with the student from year-to-year.

 Did this answer your question?